We’ve found the best offers in the John Lewis Black Friday sale

 It’s safe to say we’re big fans of Fitbit’s charge 4 smartwatch, which took the crown in our round-up of the best fitness trackers.
 “Fitbit is still the undisputed king of the tracker realm, and the charge 4 is the best of Fitbit’s dedicated fitness trackers,” said our reviewer.
 Much more than just a fitness tracker, it’s also got workout modes, an ECG sensor, sleep tracking and features including Spotify and contactless payment capabilities.
 “It’s lightweight, durable and sophisticated, a fitness-focused wearable that still packs impressive lifestyle tech into its streamlined design,” they added.

 Who said sunnies are just for summer?
 These shades from Ray-Ban are a timeless staple to be worn all year round – effortlessly cool and chic, their square frames are sure to flatter, while the impact-resistant, polarised lenses bring views into clear focus.
-Now just half price, this is a cracking deal that’s not to be missed.
+Now with 20 per cent off, this is a cracking deal that’s not to be missed.

 Theragun elite therapy massager: Was £375, now £279, Johnlewis.com